QuakeWatch Server Manual

 = ##

-generated by the server.
-Log files older than this value will be
+log files generated by the server.
+Log files older than this

-into the name, and a new archive file name will be used each day.
+inserted into the name, and a new archive file name will be used each

 "QWEvents_yyyymmdd.txt" will be used.